-Amazon Family: If you’ve got babies in your household, Amazon Family offers 20% off diaper subscriptions and discounts on a wide variety of kid-related products.
-Speaking of kids, Freetime Unlimited costs you $2.99 a month but gives your child unlimited access to hand curated lists of kid-friendly books, TV shows, movies, and games.
-That actually costs you $36 more per year, but most parents would look at Freetime Unlimited as a huge value and your Prime membership actually knocks the price down $24 from the non-Prime subscription rate.
+Amazon Kids+: Amazon Kids+ costs you $4.99 a month but gives your child unlimited access to hand-curated lists of kid-friendly books, TV shows, movies, and games.
+That actually costs you $59.88 more per year, but most parents would look at Amazon Kids+ as a huge value and your Prime membership actually knocks the price down $36 from the non-Prime subscription rate.

-Prime Now: Live in a major city like NYC, Chicago, San Francisco or the like?
-Your Prime membership also gives you access to Prime Now, which offers free two hour shipping on a wide variety of household essentials and groceries.
-That’s right: there is no delivery fee; you just pay tip.
-It’s like Amazon Fresh, except it comes with your Prime subscription.
+Prime Same-Day Delivery: Live in a major city like NYC, Chicago, San Francisco, or the like?
+Your Prime membership also gives you access to rapid delivery, which offers free same-day shipping on select products, including a wide variety of household essentials.

 Value: So how do we put a value on all those miscellaneous extras and the benefits of your sharing your account?
 We’re going to slap $99 on to account for the sharing benefits, the potential discounts, and other perks.

 That means, if we round up with a few dollars sprinkled about to account for anything small we might have overlooked, all of the items we’ve listed in this guide total up to $600 of total potential value in a Prime account.
 All of a sudden, $99 seems like a great deal.